shawdm/darrenshaw_org/_posts/2018-07-01-cara-delevingne.markdown

 categories: blog
 excerpt: I get butterflies looking at Peter Lindbergh's portrait of Cara Delevingne.
 Cara's hard to read emotion and the simplicity of the lighting against her pared back makeup make it timeless.
 ---
-I get butterflies looking at Peter Lindbergh's picture of Cara Delevingne.
+I get butterflies looking at Peter Lindbergh's picture of Cara Delevingne for Douglas Cosmetics.
 It was always going to be a beautiful portrait of a beautiful women, but Cara’s hard to read emotion and the simplicity of the lighting against her pared back makeup make it timeless.

 ![Photographer: Peter Lindbergh, Model: Cara Delevingne.](/images/blog/why-i-love-this-picture/cara-delevingne.jpg "Photographer: Peter Lindbergh, Model: Cara Delevingne.")